BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 past activation invalid that was previously valid owing to it being disabled.
 And vice versa (enabled -> disabled).

 ### TEST-10

-If enabled, if a large but < 8MB block is produced, ensure that the degenerate case of sigops heavy instructions does not unduly affect validation times above and beyond the standard expected if BUIP055 is not enabled.
+If enabled, if a large but < 8MB block is produced, ensure that the degenerate case of sigops heavy instructions does not unduly affect validation times above and beyond the standard expected if BUIP-UAHF is not enabled.

 ### TEST-11

 Test that linear scaling of 20,000 sigops / MB works for block sizes > 1MB (rounding block size up to nearest MB) (ref.
 BUIP040).

 ### TEST-12